Tevin-Isaac/REACT-CRUD/README.md

 # ReactJs - simple crud application
-This is simple crud app with data on variable, understanding of react think . <br>
+This is simple crud app with data on variable to enable anyone starting to learn react to have an overview. <br>

 ## Features
 * CRUD (create, read, update, delete) just on one form.